Collits' Inn: Condition

 As at 27 November 2001, the initial archaeological assessment report on the Collit's Inn complex had predicted the potential survival of substantial and significant archaeological evidence relevant to all prior occupation phases.

 The completion of the work described in this report confirmed the high archaeological potential of the area within and around Collit's Inn.
-As a sample transect across the site and through the main Inn building the trenches overall confirmed th epredicted intactness of the archaeological resources of the site.
+As a sample transect across the site and through the main Inn building the trenches overall confirmed the predicted intactness of the archaeological resources of the site.
 The nature of the historic occupation of the site and of the documentary evidence, means that additional material or deposits, particularly informally established features such as rubbish dumps, may be expected to be present elsewhere in or around the Inn.
 For this reason unnecessary disturbance of the deposits around or within the Inn itself must not occur within any other future projects.

 The Inn is in a generally intact condition with some alterations and additions to the exterior and interior.
 Within the site around the Inn there is likely to be evidence of a number of early structure shown on maps in the 1830s.